 What IS RCIA?

 Have you been thinking about joining the Catholic Church?
-Then RCIA is for you!
-RCIA is not just another class.
+The Rite of Christian Initiation of Adults, RCIA, is not just another class.
 It is a personal journey of faith.
 It introduces you to the beliefs and practices of the faith.
 RCIA helps you to understand and learn more about our rituals and our grace filled sacraments.
 It will help you to learn what it means to be Christian.
 This journey will allow you to develop your personal relationship with God and will show you what it means to be a disciple of Christ.

 We welcome all those who are new to the faith, the unbaptized or baptized, and those who are baptized Catholic but may still need to receive sacraments.
 We are here to assist you on your faith journey.